 Krekorian, who goes by the

 stage name Alexandra Kay, is a midwest-born-and-bred country crooner in her 20s.
 It was hard for her to leave her life and her boyfriend behind to pursue her dreams, but it seems like it was worth it.
+Sean Patrick Murray

 Murray, the show's supervising producer, earned the moniker of "annoying older brother" from Ary.
 And he takes his cooking seriously.

 Murray is a newlywed — he and his longtime partner, Andy Hotchkiss, were married in October 2017.
 He hails from the New York-New Jersey area, and boasts a seriously impressive workout regimen.
+Austin Kolbe

 Kolbe "really goes balls-to-the-wall," according to Ary.
 But it would appear he has a bit of an ego — at one point, he says he has to "carry the team" as the strongest song writer of the group.